Dental bridges fill gaps to complete your stunning, functional smile

 At Smile Today Dental in Glenview, Illinois, we pride ourselves on designing teeth and gums in a hassle-free way that complements our clients’ busy lifestyles.
 One of the most efficient, cost-effective, and time-tested ways to fill gaps and complete your smile is with a dental bridge.

-Drs Evelyn Kidonakis, Jinyoung Yoo, and Amir Danesh may recommend bridges to patients whose natural teeth cannot be successfully restored with endodontic procedures, such as nonsurgical root canal therapy.
+Drs Evelyn Kidonakis, and Jinyoung Yoo may recommend bridges to patients whose natural teeth cannot be successfully restored with endodontic procedures, such as nonsurgical root canal therapy.
 For patients who have already undergone extractions, we will want to fill those gaps promptly.
 Prompt tooth replacement helps to support lasting oral health, quality of life, and overall wellbeing.
 The longer a patient sustains tooth loss, the worse existing problems with speech or chewing food can become.
 Self-esteem and nutrition can suffer.
 Additionally, the supporting bone retreats over time when patients lack the teeth that stimulate the underlying bony structure.

 The bridge design